 2. Alnwick Castle, Northumberland: Famously known as Hogwarts in the "Harry Potter" films, Alnwick Castle also made an appearance in "Downton Abbey" as Brancaster Castle.
 Guests can take guided tours of the castle and grounds, experiencing the regal atmosphere firsthand.

 3. Hatfield House, Hertfordshire: This stately home portrayed the palatial London residence of the Crawley family.
+Tourists can explore the grand rooms and picturesque gardens, relishing in the setting's elegance.

 4. Byfleet Manor, Surrey: Recognized as the home of the Dowager Lady Violet, Byfleet Manor offers holiday accommodation for fans who wish to stay in a historically significant property.